Find A Junkluggers Near You!

 When moving, you can understand your new space by asking all the right questions.
 It will become easier to make decisions about what to keep and what to donate!
 Your new space should represent you but also feel like a fresh start.
 Be sure to keep the following things in mind when moving:

 If you currently have three bedrooms that act as your room, a guest room, and an office but your new space will only leave you with two bedrooms, you should consider what room you would like to downsize.
 If you would rather keep your office and not the guest bedroom, then it becomes the perfect opportunity to get rid of the bulky guest bedroom furniture that you’ll no longer need.
+Furniture and mattress removal just happens to be our specialty.

 Optimizing your space is important when moving.
 If your new space is smaller than your current one, it may benefit you to keep your shelving and storage for your books or knick-knacks.
 Additionally, you might want to consider swapping out your large sectional, 8 person dining room table, or other large furniture for smaller items that suit both you and your space better.